 "We want to meet the needs of as many small businesses as possible,” says Salas.
 “The SBA has not published exact credit scores for these programs, and your body of credit is more important than your score.”
 Having major issues on your credit report — for example, defaulting on a student or federal loan, delinquency on child support, or a federal tax lien against property — will hurt your creditworthiness for assistance.
 But the SBA is committed to helping.
-“If you have defaulted on a federal loan but it has been over seven years, for the PPP program, we can assist the banks in getting you a manual approval,” Salas says.

 9. Are there any restrictions on how I spend the money?
 How do I pay back the loan — and do I have to repay it if my business closes as a result of the pandemic?

 Yes, there are restrictions.
 However, the PPP loan can be forgiven if the funds are used appropriately that is, if 60 percent or more of the loan proceeds are used to pay employees for the eight weeks following receipt of the funds.
 Up to 40 percent of the loan proceeds also can be forgivable if used to pay for any of the following expenses: mortgage, interest, lease or rent, and utilities.
 The money from the loan must be spent within 24 weeks of origination of the loan.

 "The key to loan forgiveness is the appropriate use of the funds as intended by the CARES Act legislation regardless of whether the business ultimately survives the pandemic,” Guerrero says.
 “If not forgiven, borrowers must begin repayment six months after receipt of loan proceeds and will have the subsequent 18 months at a rate of 1 percent interest to pay off the debt."